 Initial symptoms were consistent with a viral infection, including influenza and pharyngeal symptoms with fever followed by a variety of neurological symptoms.11 The majority of patients had ophthalmoplegia in combination with a persistent pathological somnolence lasting for days to weeks in which arousal was brief and often required vigorous stimulation.12 Signs of cortical dysfunction, like aphasia, convulsions, psychosis, and sensory disturbances were rare.
 Clinical, laboratory, and pathological features were consistent with a viral infection.
 Elevated cerebrospinal fluid protein with lymphocytic pleocytosis was seen in about one-half of patients.
 No specific virus was ever identified and the encephalitis was not contagious.13–15

 The initial symptoms generally lasted for several weeks, and mortality was as high as 40%.
 A large percentage of patients who survived had delayed symptoms with the most common including central respiratory irregularities, oculogyric crises, and parkinsonism.16,17 Oculogyric crisis consisted most commonly of upward deviation of the eyes although downward deviations and convergence rarely occurred.18 Most attacks lasted minutes to hours and disappeared during sleep.
-Oculogyric crisis occurred in approximately 20% of parkinsonian patients.19 In some patients with oculogyric crisis, symptoms similar to Meige's syndrome or other forms ...
+Oculogyric crisis occurred in approximately 20% of parkinsonian patients.19 In some patients with oculogyric crisis, symptoms similar to Meige's syndrome or other forms of dystonia ...